stororokw/stororokw.github.io/content/posts/marschner-hair.md

 One way to think of the term @@ {\lvert \frac{d\phi}{dh} \lvert}^{-1} @@ is as a measure of how dense the rays are.
 For example in the case when @@ \frac{\mathrm{d} \phi}{\mathrm{d}h} = 0 @@ the value of the curve intensity is infinite due to the division by 0, this corresponds to all the rays being focused into a single direction.
 This singularity is called a caustic.

 For a circular cross section there will be two symmetric caustics which are the cause of the glints.
 As the bravais index increases with the angle to the normal plane @@ \theta @@, the two caustics will move closer to the normal plane as the ray direction becomes more parallel to the fiber.
-When @@ n^\prime @@ reaches a value of two, the caustic will disappear.
+When @@ \eta^\prime @@ reaches a value of two, the caustic will disappear.

 #### Absorption and Fresnel Equations

 In this section we look at light absorption which gives color to the hair fiber, and the Fresnel equations which describe the reflection and transmission of light at the interface between the surface and interior.

 To calculate the absorption we must know the length of the path the light travels inside the fiber.
 From the figure below the cosine function can be used to find the length of each internal path segment @@ l = 2d @@. where @@ d = \cos\gamma_t @@.
-The absorption coefficient @@ \sigma_a @@ is defined as the probability density of an absorption scattering event occuring per unit distance.
+The absorption coefficient @@ \sigma_a @@ is defined as the probability density of an absorption scattering event ocurring per unit distance.
 We can use Beer's law to calculate the fraction of light transmitted for a segment since the interior medium is homogeneous the absorption coefficient is constant:

 We also need to take into account the change in the path length due to the refraction of the incident direction in the longitudinal plane, the distance the ray travels is a factor @@ \frac{1}{\cos\theta_t} @@ more.